top of page

 At one point in the story, Vasalissa is forced to confront the Wild Hag, face to face.
 Estes writes, "the task of the meeting are these: Being able to stand in the face of the fearsome Wild Goddess without wavering.
 Familiarising oneself with the arcane, the odd, the "otherness" of the wild.
 Taking some of her values into our lives, thereby becoming ourselves a little odd.
 Learning to face great power - in others, and subsequently one's own power.
 Letting the frail and all too sweet child die back even further."

 Motherhood for these young women is often a fast learning curve.
-They have had to swallow the bitter pill of their own mistake - a rather harrowing initiation.
-They have to face the reality that they were hoodwinked, manipulated, and deceived by the charming 'Bluebeard' of narcissistic partners, predatorial acquaintances, partners or family members, the pharmaceutical and marketing industries, the underbelly of social media or religious and learning institutions.
+Being forced to swallow the bitter pill of their own mistake is a rather harrowing initiation.
+Most are not willing to face it, but those brave enough to do so have to face the reality that they have been hoodwinked, manipulated, and deceived by the charming 'Bluebeard' of narcissistic partners, predatorial acquaintances, partners or family members, the pharmaceutical and marketing industries, the underbelly of social media or religious and learning institutions.
 Their innocence will never return.

 How do we develop and exercise our intuitive voice?